reshmabidikar/slate/source/includes/_payment.md

 If successful, returns a status code of 204 and an empty body.

-### Void an existing payment [Using payment Id]
+### Void an existing payment [using payment Id]

 Voids a payment, providing it is in a voidable state.
+For example, a payment with only an AUTHORIZE transaction can be voided.
+No further transactions are possible on a voided payment.
+THe payment is identified by its `paymentId`, which is given as a path parameter.

 **HTTP Request**